 While the term “formula” is sometimes used interchangeably with the term “recipe,” a formula and a recipe is not the same thing.
 A formula is in fact a subcomponent of a recipe.
-Formulas can be completely separate objects and a formula can be a production schedule all by itself—that is it can stand separate from a recipe.
+Formulas can be completely separate objects and a formula can be a production schedule all by itself—that is it can stand different from a recipe.
 In most cases a formula does not stand separately, and is combined as part of a subordinate object to a larger recipe, which contains multiple formulas.
-It is common to have multiple formulas within a recipe because each formula relates to the manufacturing configuration of a semi-finished good.
+It is common to have numerous formulas within a recipe because each formula relates to the manufacturing configuration of a semi-finished good.
 It is also quite common for semi-finished goods to have complex formulas of their own that must be processed as part of the in-process manufacturing steps.
 Let us now get into how recipes are used in SAP ERP (as an example of how recipes are used in ERP systems generally).
 But before we do that we need to explain the concept of a production version.

 Process industry companies face the same challenges with respect to managing the product information as discrete and repetitive manufacturing companies when it comes torecipe and formula variants.
-Many companies undermine their capabilities by attempting to manage these objects in ERP systems – to which the SCM Focus Press book Bill of Materials in Excel, Planning, ERP and BMMS/PLM Software, is focused on explaining why is an ineffective approach.
+Many companies undermine their capabilities by attempting to manage these objects in ERP systems – to which the Brightwork Research & Analysis Press book Bill of Materials in Excel, Planning, ERP and BMMS/PLM Software, is focused on explaining why is an ineffective approach.
 The fact that process industry finished goods can be disassembled while discrete and repetitive finished goods cannot has no interaction here, because finished products are not in fact disassembled—this is merely a way to differentiate between manufacturing categories.
 For instance, there can be a wide variety of formulas for the same recipe.
 All companies face the need for costing BOMs/recipes, which are driven by finance.

 The case must be made that it makes the most sense to treat recipes and formulas as if they are BOMs.
 Most material on this topic takes a different view, but in this chapter I hope to prove to you that there is no difference between the recipe, formula and the BOM aside from nomenclature, and that by thinking of them as different, one will tend to place unnecessary limitations on how you manage them.